 Lectures related to VR presented concepts and first-hand experiences of scientists and journalists, applying simulation technologies for more empathetic documentaries and insightful world reconstructions.
 A high-quality panel of industry players and experts helped to understand the actual situation on the producer side of the topic: the lack of standards and success models in this beginning state of headset distribution, the prudence of big production houses to enter the market, leaving the momentum of activity to small developers, the fundamental differences in photo-oriented Mobile VR and interaction-oriented VR games, the search for effective optimization of established media coverage by making use of VR technologies on the production side and for marketing enhancement, and the consistent agreement that we can expect to see more original VR content adaptations 6 to 12 months from now when the first wave of premium headsets will have rolled out and bigger producers enter the field.

 Mixed feelings with Mixed Realities

 The panoramic overview of VR activities at this year’s IFA was overwhelming and highly informative.
-Obviously, VR is showing up in many segments of the electronic consumer markets in various flavors and manifestations.
+Obviously, VR is showing up in many segments of the electronic consumer markets in various flavours and manifestations.
 IFA preferred to use the term ‘Mixed Realities’ to encapsulate these splintered and highly dynamic parallel activities on so many levels.
-These ‘Mixed Realities’ left me with mixed feelings for future developments: astonishment for local based marketing attractions, skepticism for the diverging worlds and limitations of mobile and home entertainment, expectation for this year’s successful product roll-outs and hope for better content innovations at next year’s show.
+These ‘Mixed Realities’ left me with mixed feelings for future developments: astonishment for local-based marketing attractions, scepticism for the diverging worlds and limitations of mobile and home entertainment, the expectation for this year’s successful product roll-outs and hope for better content innovations at next year’s show.